ha5dzs/nyuad-aprs-server/README.md

 sudo apt-get update
 sudo apt-get install libpq-dev postgresql postgresql-client-common postgresql-client libevent-dev apache2 php libapache2-mod-php php-dom php-pgsql libmagickwand-dev imagemagick php-imagick inkscape php-gd libjpeg-dev python3 python3-dev python3-pip python-is-python3
 ```

+### Map tile API key

+For low-volume applications, OpenStreetMap's tile servers MAY be OK, but you should get alternative solutions.
+You may want to run your own tile server, or get an API key from a different service.

 ### Connection to the packet network